• Skip to primary navigation

 Caigua is a well-loved vegetable, not only for its delicious cucumber-green bean taste but also for its nutrients.
 Peruvians especially value caigua, and it’s considered one of the most powerful and natural fat absorbers.

 There are very few calories in caigua, so if you’re looking for diet-friendly foods, this is the vegetable for you!
-There are many ways to enjoy it: steamed, baked, fried, raw, stuffed, and even in soups.
+There are many ways to enjoy it.
+Traditionally it’s hollowed out and stuffed, but you can used it steamed, baked, and even in soups.
+It’s a good ingredient to use in a simple stir fry like this one.

 Callaloo